 Access and Privacy Policies

-While the NCTR will make the Residential School records as widely accessible as possible, it will also strictly adhere to privacy laws and to cultural access protocols.
+The NCTR will make the Residential School records as widely accessible as possible.
+We will also comply with applicable privacy laws and seek to balance these requirements with community practices of social knowledge and memory.

 - More information on the Access and Privacy Office at the University of Manitoba

-For those who do not have access to or rarely use computers, the NCTR and its partners will provide personal assistance with navigating, using, understanding, and gaining access to the records.
+For those who do not have access, the NCTR and its partners will provide personal assistance with navigating, using, and gaining access to the records.

 To request one-on-one support to access the records, contact: NCTRrecords@umanitoba.ca.

-In order to protect the privacy of all the statements and materials in its care, the NCTR will place all materials in one of three categories:
+To protect the privacy of all the materials in its care, the NCTR will place all materials in two categories:

 NCTR’s spirit name – bezhig miigwan, meaning “one feather”.